kathanmehta777/AI-engineer-coding-exercise/README.md

 1. Install OTB in a linux box https://www.orfeo-toolbox.org/CookBook/Installation.html#linux
 1. Register a WV3 image
 1. Wrap the registration procedure in a python function
-1. Write a test function for new function
+1. Write a test function for the new python function you created in the last step
 1. Make sure to use version control (github/gitlab/bitbucket)

 ## Numpy